Colorado Roots Music Camp

 • Scholarship amount: Full Registration for Chalet, Rustic Cabin or Campground accommodations.
 Commuters too!

 • Number of scholarships: As funds allow for student interest, our goal is for 1-2 scholarships per camp session.
 Unfortunately, if there are no donors, there is no scholarship.
-Again, GO DONORS!
+GO DONORS!

 What should I NOT bring to camp?